jasongrimes/grimesit-mm/_pages/services.md

 To keep the legacy application intact while making improvements, it becomes necessary to split the architecture somehow, to allow simultaneous work on both the old and new.
 The ["Strangler Fig" design pattern](https://martinfowler.com/bliki/StranglerFigApplication.html) is a common way to think about it.

 Code review and training keeps the legacy codebase gradually improving, along with the team that maintains it.
-Grimes IT can provide code review as a service, or dedicated training sessions.
+Grimes IT can provide code review as a service or dedicated training sessions.

 ### Integrating new technologies